 Gold Street Surgery Opening Times:

 ||8.00am – 6.30pm

-If you need to speak to a GP urgently when the surgery is closed, or need advice on any medical problem, please phone NHS 111 (free from landline and mobile) for our out-of-hours doctors service.
-If you are experiencing severe chest pain, bleeding heavily or think you may have broken bones, please ring 999 or go to your nearest Accident and Emergency Unit.
-Please phone NHS 111 if you need medical advice while the surgery is closed.
+If AT ANY TIME you are experiencing severe chest pain, are bleeding heavily or think you may have broken bones, please ring 999 or go to your nearest Accident and Emergency Unit.

 Click here for School Street Surgery opening hours.